vltabacaru/testing/orcl-dbcs-feat-19c-hol/quarantine/quarantine.md

 SQL_QUARANTINE_7quzzzhxrb2hg				  1
 ````

 You can query a quarantine threshold for a quarantine configuration using the `DBMS_SQLQ.GET_PARAM_VALUE_QUARANTINE` function.
 The following example returns the quarantine threshold for elapsed time for the quarantine configuration.
-When a specific value is not specified, quarantines have thresholds set to ALWAYS.
+When a specific value is not specified, quarantines have thresholds set to `ALWAYS`.

 ````
 declare